subidit/tex-font-commands/docs/collections.md

 4. eucal – Makes \mathcal use Euler script instead of the usual Computer Modern calligraphic alphabet
 5. euscript – old name of the eucal package, now obsolete but included for convenience in printing pre-existing documents

+# GFS – The GFS font collection

+The Greek Font Society has made a large number of fonts publicly available, and this collection reflects those that have been adapted, by Tsolomitis and others, for use with LATEX.
+The collection comprises:

+1. GFS Artemisia, a relatively modern general-purpose font;
+2. GFS Baskerville, based on Baskerville’s classic font;
+3. GFS Bodoni, based on Bodoni’s 19th century work;
+4. GFS Didot, based on Didot’s 1805 font;
+5. GFS Neo-Hellenic, a version of a font developed in Britain in the early 20th century; and
+6. GFS Porson, developed from the early 19th century font based on Porson’s writing.

+The fonts, except Baskerville and Porson, support the Latin alphabet as well as the Greek alphabet.
+Neo Hellenic has been matched to the existing CM bright set of mathematics fonts.

+# ADF Fonts for TeX

+1. Baskervald ADF Std
+2. Berenis ADF Pro
+3. Electrum ADF Std
+4. Libris ADF Std
+5. Romande ADF Std

+## Also from ADF - Arkandis Digital Foundry, Hirwen Harendal

+1) Accanthis-Std Serie
+2) Aurelis-Std
+3) Baskervald-Std
+4) Berenis-Pro (+math)
+5) Electrum-Exp
+6) Gillius Collection
+7) Ikarius-Serie
+8) Irianis-Std
+9) Libris-Std
+10) NeoGothis-Std
+11) Mekanus-Std
+12) Oldania-Std
+13) Romande-Collection
+14) Solothurn-Std
+15) Tribun-Std
+16) Universalis-std
+17) MintSpirit
+Mintysis

+### DINGBATS
+- OrnementsADF
+- SymbolADF Bullets and arrows
+- KeypadADF

 # fundus – Providing LATEX access to various font families